EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 - Utuado: At Adam's

+5 stars for the beautiful location and views.
+As the hosts mention on airbnb, it is rustic and not a luxury-type setting but the views and location are well worth it.
+The beds are not super comfortable, and the kitchen and bathroom are shared with others. **You HAVE to get up early in the morning to see the clouds covering the valley below.**

+The property is gigantice, with a river crossing it and several trails in the jungle.
+The longer hike downhill (35min) to the stream is fairly rigorous and quite fun with the right footwear!
+Make sure to start the hike well before sundown so you have plenty of light to get back up.

+On the way there, be cautious on the road as it is mountain roads.
+However, it is worth it, and the locals know how to get around you.

 <div class="airbnb-embed-frame" data-id="27434620" data-view="home" data-hide-price="true" style="width: 450px; height: 300px; margin: auto;"><a href="https://www.airbnb.com/rooms/27434620?guests=1&amp;adults=1&amp;s=66&amp;source=embed_widget">View On Airbnb</a><a href="https://www.airbnb.com/rooms/27434620?guests=1&amp;adults=1&amp;s=66&amp;source=embed_widget" rel="nofollow">Guesthouse in Utuado · ★4.77 · 1 bedroom · 5 beds · 1 shared bath</a><script async="" src="https://www.airbnb.com/embeddable/airbnb_jssdk"></script></div>

 - Ponce: At Evelyn's

+This is probably where we had our best night of sleep.
+Immaculately clean space, very comfortable king bed, nice bathroom with cute decor.
+The space is quite small but has all the amenities necessary.
+There's a very lovely walkway into the unit with lots of plants and even a mini library! *
+It is not a super centrally located neighborhood, but not far either with a car - 10 min drive to downtown and 5 min drive to the beach (you need a car to move around Ponce anyway).
+Overall, it is very quiet and clean and we had a great time.

 <div class="airbnb-embed-frame" data-id="43782671" data-view="home" data-hide-price="true" style="width: 450px; height: 300px; margin: auto;"><a href="https://www.airbnb.com/rooms/43782671?guests=1&amp;adults=1&amp;s=66&amp;source=embed_widget">View On Airbnb</a><a href="https://www.airbnb.com/rooms/43782671?guests=1&amp;adults=1&amp;s=66&amp;source=embed_widget" rel="nofollow">Rental unit in Ponce · ★4.91 · Studio · 1 bed · 1 bath</a><script async="" src="https://www.airbnb.com/embeddable/airbnb_jssdk"></script></div>